Managing Nodes

 Replace OSD_ID with the Ceph OSD on the node that you intend to remove.
 For example, ceph osd reweight 1 0.

 Ceph rebalances the placement groups off the OSD that you specify in the ceph osd reweight command.
 To view progress, run ceph status, or watch ceph status.
-Ceph may display a HEALTHWARN state during the rebalance, but will return to HEALTHOK once complete.
+Ceph may display a HEALTH_WARN state during the rebalance, but will return to HEALTH_OK once complete.

 Example output: